Home » UGC NET Electronic Science Syllabus

 • IC Fabrication Processes: This unit explores the different processes involved in IC fabrication, such as crystal growth, epitaxy, oxidation, lithography, doping, etching, isolation methods, metallization, and bonding.

-• Thin-Film Technology: This section covers thin-film deposition techniques like sputtering, evaporation, and chemical vapor deposition (CVD), along with characterization techniques like X-ray diffraction (XRD), transmission electron microscopy (TEM), scanning electron microscopy (SEM), and energy-dispersive X-ray spectroscopy (EDX).
+• Thin-Film Technology: This section covers thin-film deposition techniques like sputtering, evaporation, and chemical vapour deposition (CVD), along with characterization techniques like X-ray diffraction (XRD), transmission electron microscopy (TEM), scanning electron microscopy (SEM), and energy-dispersive X-ray spectroscopy (EDX).

 Unit 3: Network Theory